WojciechMatuszewski/cloudflare-mcp-server-client-example/README.md

   - I'm NOT a fan of this.
 Why not let me to configure this.
 So much magic...

 - Apparently, a [bug in Chrome](https://github.com/saadeghi/daisyui/issues/3440#issuecomment-2847662168), prevents the `modal` tag to function properly when used with the `modal` class from daisyui.

+- I _struggled_ a lot to wrap my head around how the OAuth flow works.
+Luckily, the `agents` library now implements the whole flow end-to-end!

+  - All is good, but the library lacks documentation.
+The "implicitness" of the `mcpState` is quite concerning to me.

+    - I mean, I like that the library handles that end-to-end, but when you look [at the example](https://github.com/cloudflare/agents/tree/main/examples/mcp-client), you might need to spend some time figuring out _how_ that state is updates and that library manages those updates!